 - Lemon Juice & Lime Juice

-Cost Savings: Most lemons you can get 8 Tablespoons of lemon juice from them.
+Cost Savings: For most lemons, you can get 8 Tablespoons of lemon juice from them.
 A big bottle of lemon juice has 66 tablespoons = $8 a big bottle

-Also, these cheap substitutes take less space in the pantry.
+Also, these cheap substitutes take up less space in the pantry.
+Find cheap foods when you’re broke to keep on hand.

 10. Shop Less Often